Home

 So how does teenage addiction happen?

 That sweet angel child who was once the focus of your hopes and dreams, now intimidates you, steals, and even may resort to prostitution to maintain their habit.
 Parents usually ask “What did I do wrong?”
 Some say that they gave their children everything – and they never appreciated it.
 Others blame their circumstances and they always blame themselves for having a teenage addict.
+First let me tell you that alcohol and drugs provides us with equal opportunity.
+There is no age, race, or economic status that substance abuse doesn’t effect.

 You may or may not have influenced your child's substance abuse.
 So continuing to blame yourself serves no purpose other than make you more miserable than you already are.